Evaluation of the Home and Belonging initiative

 The £3 million Home and Belonging initiative was devised by the Life Changes Trust to explore innovative approaches to improving young people’s experiences as they move on from care and into their own homes.

-Eleven innovative projects across Scotland have received funding from the Life Changes Trust for a three-year period.
-All of the projects were designed with care experienced young people using creative approaches, and they will involve young people in their delivery.
+Eleven projects across Scotland received funding from the Life Changes Trust, with the majority funded for a three-year period.
+All the projects were designed in collaboration with young people with care experience and involved them in their project delivery.

-For more information please contact David Mackay, Policy Manager, firstname.lastname@example.org
+For more information please contact David Mackay: firstname.lastname@example.org